felix-engelmann/dranspose/docs/applications/overview.md

 For data analysis which has to cross all events, there is a secondary *reduce* step which can only cope with reduced data, but gets all events delivered.

 A lot of common analysis tasks are easily mapped to this programming model.
-The map phase perform the heavy lifting, e.g. analysing images and then forwards a spectrum to the reducer which only averages the sprectra or appends them to a list.
+The map phase performs the heavy lifting, e.g. analysing images and then forwards a spectrum to the reducer which only averages the sprectra or appends them to a list.

 ## Using `dranspose`